 - The messaging feature may lead to more messages and inquiries from followers than your company is able to handle.

-- Investing in paid advertising is the best to guarantee you'll be seen.
+- With Facebook's most recent algorithm update favoring content from your friends and family over brands, investing in paid advertising is the best to guarantee you'll be seen.

 Pros of using Twitter: